mateusconrad/mateusconrad/README.md

 </div>
 </div>

-- 🔭 I’m currently using a private gitlab host.
-That's why I got no Activities around here.
 - ⚡ I work as a C# Fullstack developer, using EF and Nhibernate, but also a great user of sql in Postgres and Sybase.

 <!--